abdelhakim-mahmoud/abdelhakim-mahmoud/README.md

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

 I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Javascript, ReactJS, React-Native, and Firebase.
+Some technologies I enjoy working with include C#, Javascript, ReactJS, React-Native, and Firebase.

 - 🔭 I'm a software developer [@ZAGSOUQ](https://www.zagsouq.com/) in Zagazig, Egypt
 - 🔍 I have 1 live apps: